krobelus/git-branchstack/README.md

 ## Installation

 1. Make sure you have Python 3.6 or higher.
 2. Install [git revise].
-This is currently used as a library to perform merges in-memory.
+This is used to create commits without touching the worktree.
 3. Add `git branchless` to your `$PATH`:

    ```sh